 Above, we have mentioned some examples, but there are many other projects and more new projects will come.
 In principle, everything that has value can have its ownership recorded in the Ethereum blockchain.

 The Ethereum blockchain uses the proof of work protocol.

 Where can you buy Ethereum?

 Before you can buy Ethereum you must first have a place where you can store your Ether coins.
-Without an Ethereum wallet you have no place where you can send the purchased coins to.
-In an Ethereum wallet you can not only store Ethereum, but also all other Ethereum based digital coins (ERC20 coins).
-A wallet can be created in different ways:
+Without an Ethereum wallet, you have no place where you can send the purchased coins to.
+In an Ethereum wallet, you can not only store Ethereum, but also all other Ethereum based digital coins (ERC20 coins).
+A wallet can be created in four different ways:

 - On a crypto exchange (Binance, Bittrex, Bitfinex, etc.)

 - By purchasing a hardware wallet (for example a Ledger Nano S or a Trezor)

 Now that you have a place where you can store Ether you can buy Ether.
 You can buy Ether in different places: